louispotok/louispotok-dot-com/pages/about.md

 id: 2
 guid: http://louispotok.com/?p=2
 header: true
+visible: true
+summary: Basic overview of who I am and what this site is all about.
 ---
 I'm Louis.
 This site is mostly a [blog]({{site.baseurl}}{% link pages/blog.md %}).
 Some basic stats about the blog are available on [the stats page]({% link pages/stats.md %}).